 Perches on plant stems over the water.
 Hunts from a perch and usually re-settles at a different spot.
 Often fairly confiding when approached.

 Status and Conservation

 Hemistigma albipunctum is locally common in South Africa.
-It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+Listed as of Least Concern in the IUCN Red List of Threatened Species.
 Readily utilises suitable man-made habitats.

 Widespread across Sub-Saharan Africa, occuring in West, Central, East and Southern Africa.
-In South Africa it is largely confined to the NE, where it is found in the Limpopo, Mpumalanga and KwaZulu-Natal provinces.
-It is most common in coastal KwaZulu-Natal.
+Hemistigma albipunctum is confined to the North-East of South Africa.
+It is found in the Limpopo, Mpumalanga and KwaZulu-Natal provinces.
+Most common in coastal KwaZulu-Natal.

 Below is a map showing the distribution of records for African Piedspot in the OdonataMAP database as at February 2020.

-The next map below is an imputed map, produced by an interpolation algorithm, which attempts to generate a full distribution map from the partial information in the map above.
+The map below is an imputed map, produced by an interpolation algorithm.
+It attempts to generate a full distribution map from the partial information in the map above.
 This map will be improved by the submission of records to the OdonataMAP section of the Virtual Museum.

 Ultimately, we will produce a series of maps for all the odonata species in the region.
 The current algorithm is a new algorithm.
 The objective is mainly to produce “smoothed” maps that could go into a field guide for odonata.
 This basic version of the algorithm (as mapped above) does not make use of “explanatory variables” (e.g. altitude, terrain roughness, presence of freshwater — we will be producing maps that take these variables into account soon).
 Currently, it only makes use of the OdonataMAP records for the species being mapped, as well as all the other records of all other species.
 The basic maps are “optimistic” and will generally show ranges to be larger than what they probably are.